-What is Deterministic Masking?
+What is Deterministic data masking?

 Example: A database has multiple tables, each with a column that has first names.
 With deterministic masking the first name will always be replaced with the same value – “Lynne” will always become “Denise” – wherever “Lynne” may be in the database.

-What’s the benefit of Deterministic Masking?
+What’s the benefit of deterministic masking?

 In a nutshell the benefit is consistency of the masked output within and across masking projects regardless of the database or, indeed, the RDBMS platform.

 Every downstream database user tends to have a favourite account he or she works with.
 After a database refresh the masked data values would have historically been different between refreshes.
 Now, it will be the same.

 QA and Test teams want to have data consistency so that their manual or automated procedures can be reliably and consistently deployed.

 No more translation tables needed

 In previous versions of DATPROF Privacy it was possible to achieve Deterministic Masking with the use of Translation Tables.
 These tables are generated afresh during each masking run and subsequently used within the run as “lookup tables” for masking functions.
 This achieved a quasi-Deterministic Masking within the current masking project but the next time the project is run the results would be different (although consistently applied).